tompave/fun_with_flags/README.md

 Different kinds of toggle gates are supported:

 * **Boolean**: globally on and off.
 * **Actors**: on or off for specific structs or data.
 The `FunWithFlags.Actor` protocol can be implemented for types and structs that should have specific rules.
 For example, in web applications it's common to use a `%User{}` struct or equivalent as an actor, or perhaps the current country of the request.
 * **Groups**: or or off for structs or data that belong to a category or satisfy a condition.
 The `FunWithFlags.Group` protocol can be implemented for types and structs that belong to groups for which a feature flag can be enabled or disabled.
 For example, one could implement the protocol for a `%User{}` struct to identify administrators.

-The priority order is from most to least specific: `Actors > Groups > Boolean`, and it applies to both enabled and disabled gates.
-For example, a disabled group gate takes precendence over an enabled boolean (global) gate for the entities in the group, and a further enabled actor gate overrides the disabled group gate for a specific entity.
-When an entity belongs to multiple groups with conflicting toggle status, the disabled group gates have precedence over the enabled ones.
+* **%-of-Time**: globally on for a percentage of the time.
+It ignores actors and groups.
+Mutually exclusive with the %-of-actors gate.
+* **%-of-Actors**: globally on for a percentage of the actors.
+It only applies when the flag is checked with a specific actor and is ignored when the flag is checked without actor arguments.
+Mutually exclusive with the %-of-time gate.

+Boolean, Actor and Group gates can express either an enabled or disabled state.
+The percentage gates can only express an enabled state, as disabling something for a percentage of time or actors is logically equivalent to enabling it for the complementary percentage.

 ### Boolean Gate

 The boolean gate is the simplest one.
 It's either enabled or disabled, globally.
-It's also the gate with the lowest priority.
+It's also the gate with the second lowest priority (it can mask the percentage gates).
 If a flag is undefined, it defaults to be globally disabled.

 ```elixir
 FunWithFlags.enabled?(:cool_new_feature)